JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 Currently, there is no support for referencing parameters that contain arrays, even though the rules and alerts do allow this functionality.
-Future iterations of the J1QL may contain array-traversing operators, which work out of the box with parameters.
+Future iterations of the J1QL may contain array-traversing operators that immediately work with parameters.

 ## Date Comparisons